 You can find this report under Audience » Mobile.

 10. If a visitor came to your website via a search engine, which keywords did they use to search.

 This report can be found under Acquisition » Search Console » Queries.

-Google Analytics is a very useful free tool that can be used to measure the success of and to improve the performance of a blog or website.
-It can provide you with the right information for improving your website and maximising its performance.
+Google Analytics is an excellent free tool that can be used to measure the success and improve the performance of a blog or website.
+It can provide you with useful information for improving your website and maximising its performance.